Three times a week, we do our podcast, Verdict with Ted Cruz.

 I think that's fair.

-And I think that that you are getting to that conclusion because you're looking at the evidence, and it's a pretty reasonable one to say, well, who's next?
+And I think that you are getting to that conclusion because you're looking at the evidence, and it's a pretty reasonable one to say, well, who's next?

-Because when when the culture starts uh to embrace, even to a small degree, it's if people get away with it, then what's to prevent the next generation of spies uh to try the same thing.
+And that's the ultimate fear that I have is once this can get opened about partisanship within our intelligence agencies, it's incredibly difficult to shut it because when the culture starts to embrace, even to a small degree, if people get away with it, then what's to prevent the next generation of spies to try the same thing?

 That's the fear.